breki/demeton/pomodoro-Demeton.md

-- refactor the code to avoid using height and isoline values directly and instead provide a comparison function
-    - function x y ->
+- document the code

 ## Mon 02.12.
+- Refactored the code to avoid using height and isoline values directly.
 - Started working on a more generic isoline function.
 - Implemented DSL for isoline building.
 - Separated isoline H and V coordinate types, directions and steps.